Woodgate, Queensland: Geography

 On the inland side of Woodgate lies Burrum Coast National Park.
-The beach itself is quite calm, being protected by Fraser Island.
+The beach itself is quite calm, being protected by K'gari (formerly known as Fraser Island).

 History

 The Kabi group Dundaburra are traditionally connected to the area.

-Woodgate State School opened on 1921 and closed in 1922.
+Woodgate State School opened in 1921 and closed in 1922.

 The Woodgate Beach public library opened in 1993 with a minor refurbishment in 2009.

+The Town of Woodgate Beach was previously known as the Town of Woodgate until its name was changed in 2003.